Posted: December 10, 2020

 At Heritage Crossing, we design programs to keep residents active, healthy, and vibrant.
 We take the time to learn the interests of residents and get to know each resident on a personal level.
 Our Rhythms Dementia program offers a holistic approach to memory care, focused on the strengths and capabilities of each resident.
 And our Assisted Living programs encourage residents to be more active and become invested in our warm and friendly community.
 Because Heritage Crossing offers a continuum of care, with both assisted living and memory care services, if needs change in the future, you do not have to worry about finding another community for yourself or your partner.
 Additionally, this offers senior living options for couples no matter how much you and your loved one’s care needs may differ.

 Once the decision to move to a senior living community has been made, you will want to research communities that cater to couples that wish to stay together.
 While many senior living communities allow couples to live together, every community has different options and regulations.
 Costs for couples who wish to transition to senior living together vary greatly.
-If only one spouse needs care, most communities charge a second person fee, which can be between $750-$1500 per month depending on the location.
+If only one spouse needs memory care or just assisted living, most communities charge a second person fee, which can be between $750-$1500 per month depending on the location.

 To address the needs of many of today’s senior couples, Heritage Crossing is waiving the second person fee for any apartment, providing an affordable option so couples can live together in assisted living.
 This pricing feature is unique to senior living communities in the Akron area.
 The spouse, not needing care, has access to all programs, amenities, and dining without charge.
 Check out our pricing page for more information.

 With a variety of floor plans to choose from, a couple can choose any size apartment that meets state and local requirements for square footage.
 Contact us with any questions or to schedule a tour today.